-The objective of this consultancy is to design an Emergency Operation Coordination Center (EOCC) for the Maldives NDMA and supervise the implementation of the equipping and installation phases.
+The objective of this consultancy is to design an Emergency Operation Coordination Center (EOCC) for the Maldives NDMA and supervise the implementation of the design during construction, equipping and installation phases.
 The overall expected outcome of this activity is to establish a fully functional EOCC.

-The success of the activity will be measured with the following two indicators:
+The success of the activity will be measured with the following three indicators:

-- a.
+a.
 Completion of the EOCC design (following consultation with NDMA and key stakeholders): Produce and present a complete design for the facility (based on available space).
-It should account for the necessary Information Communication and Technology (ICT) and electrical systems, call center function, hardware, and resilient infrastructure that will ensure all equipment will be functional once installed and that the facility will operate despite catastrophic events.
-In addition to the physical design of the EOCC space, it also involves the design of the EOCC ICT system as detailed in below sections and prepare technical specifications of the equipment for the EOCC. - b.
-Equipping of the EOCC: Provide technical support to ensure equipping of the EOCC aligns fully with the approved design and develop SOPs and supervise the installation process for quality assurance.
+The design and associated documentation should be comprehensive and sufficient to enable construction of new building.
+It should also account for the necessary Information Communication and Technology (ICT) and electrical systems, call center function, hardware, and resilient infrastructure that will ensure all equipment will be functional once installed and that the facility will operate despite catastrophic events.
+In addition to the physical design of the EOCC space, it also involves the design of the EOCC ICT system as detailed in below sections and prepare technical specifications of the equipment for the EOCC.